schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Propensity

-A insurance sales agent flowers a contaminated supposition at a engine room.
+A insurance sales agent flowers a contaminated supposition at an engine room.

 ## Procedural Validity